technofocus-pte/agntpwrdbsnsprcsatmtndepth/Labguides/Lab 4/Lab 4 - Create an automated cloud flow.md

      ![](./media/image35.png)

-5. Click in the plain area and then select enter “**aboutMe**” in the **Select fields**.
+5. Click in the plain area and then select enter !!aboutMe!! in the **Select fields**.

      ![A screenshot of a computer AI-generated content may be incorrect.](./media/image36.png)